thanos-io/thanos/docs/proposals/201911_thanos_query_mem_limits.md

     // Have local limiter for this source localLimiter limit.Limiter = limit.NewLimiterNoLock(limit.QueryPipeLimit())

-    // Recieve frames
+    // Receive frames
     for {
         r, err := s.stream.Recv()

-        // get the size of the recieved frame frameSize := getApproxSize(r)
+        // get the size of the received frame frameSize := getApproxSize(r)

         // check with local limiter first